Hwang Jang-lee: Martial arts and philosophy

 Hwang began learning Taekwondo from age 14 and received a seventh dan (rank) black belt.
-In 1965 at age 21, he became a martial arts instructor for the Korean and South Vietnamese armies, specializing in taekwondo.
+In 1965 at 21, he became a martial arts instructor for the Republic of Korea and South Vietnamese armies, specializing in taekwondo.
 In addition, he holds a ninth dan rank with the World Tang Soo Do General Federation.

 Hwang still teaches martial arts.
-He is an instructor with the World Tang Soo Do General Federation and serves as technical adviser.
+He is an instructor with the tang soo do federation and technical adviser.
 Among his most notable students is Roy Horan, who appeared with Hwang in several films and also directed the instructional video series The Art of High Impact Kicking (1982), based on Hwang's taekwondo techniques.
 In 2013, Hwang completed a tour of the U.S. and Canada in which he, along with other Korean Grandmasters, promoted the study and practice of traditional martial arts.

-Stressing powerful kicks coming from the hips, Hwang said, "You know my legs are just normal, there's nothing special about them.
+Stressing that powerful kicks come from the hips, Hwang said, "You know my legs are just normal, there's nothing special about them.
 When I train I always use my hips, use the circular motion… the hips is where the power comes from.
 Then I kick like this… and like this… it's all coming from the hips."

-He considers Jackie Chan, Yuen Biao, Lo Lieh, Ti Lung, and Sammo Hung as the top five kung-fu fighters.
+He named Jackie Chan, Yuen Biao, Lo Lieh, Ti Lung and Sammo Hung as his picks for the top five kung-fu fighters.

-A critic of Olympic Taekwondo, Hwang has stated: "You know this is very different, Taekwondo, you know, it's for killing people… Taekwondo in the Olympics, it's a sport, you know, it's not a martial arts, so I don't really like this style.
-For me Taekwondo is a martial art."
+Hwang has criticized Olympic Taekwondo, saying, "You know this is very different, Taekwondo, you know, it's for killing people.
+Taekwondo in the Olympics, it's a sport, you know, it's not a martial arts, so I don't really like this style.
+For me, Taekwondo is a martial art."

 Acting

 Hwang began his acting career in Korea.
 In 1976, Ng See-yuen offered Hwang employment in Hong Kong, where he first appeared in Secret Rivals as the villain Silver Fox.
-Hwang had major roles in many martial arts movies, usually playing the villaine.
-His nicknames "King of the Legfighters" and "Thunder Leg" attest to his use of his legs in a particular way.
+Hwang had major roles in many martial arts movies, usually playing the villain.
+His nicknames "King of the Leg Fighters" and "Thunder Leg" attest to his dexterity of his kicks.

 In the mid-1970s, Hwang appeared in two Jackie Chan movies, Snake in the Eagle's Shadow as Sheng Kuan and Drunken Master as Thunderfoot (Thunder Leg).
 In 2002, writer-producer Mike Leeder interviewed Hwang for the Contender Hong Kong Legends DVD series.